anachrocomputer/FrameGen/README.md

 This is an experimental program to generate a sequence of video frames resembling the game "Defender".
 Apart from having a parallax-scrolling background of fields and clouds, that is.
+Maybe it's more like "Scramble", but I've only played the Vectrex version of that game.

 I wrote it in December 2011 as a first step towards a fully interactive program that could display directly on the PC's screen.
-Another iteration used the VGAlib to draw directly to the VGA screen in 320x200 mode.
+Another iteration used the SVGAlib to draw directly to the VGA screen in 320x200 mode.
 But this version generates numerous PPM format still images and then assembles them, along with a soundtrack, into a video file by using 'ffmpeg'.